 Cousins has big fourth quarter to lift Kings past 76ers

-DeMarcus Cousins made a go-ahead 3-pointer with 20.9 seconds remaining and added a clutch free throw moments later, lifting the Sacramento Kings to a 102-100 win over the Philadelphia 76ers on Monday night.
-After Ersan Ilyasova drove around Rudy Gay for a layup that put the 76ers up 97-96, Cousins made his second 3 of the game to put Sacramento ahead.
+DeMarcus Cousins made a go-ahead three-pointer with 20.9 seconds remaining and added a clutch free throw moments later, lifting the Sacramento Kings to a 102-100 win over the Philadelphia 76ers on Monday night .
+After Ersan Ilyasova drove around Rudy Gay for a layup that tied the score at 96-96, Cousins made his second triple of the game to put Sacramento ahead.

 Add your comments below